TULiberalArts/Neuroscience/pages/next-stops.md

 ## Internships

 Internships are excellent ways to capitalize on your experience in the field of neuroscience.
-Please contact [neuro@Temple.edu](mailto:Neuro@Temple.edu) with any questions.
+Please contact [neuro@temple.edu](mailto:neuro@temple.edu) with any questions.

 Recent internship placements include the following: